Florence Violet McKenzie: Family and education

 Cecil Roland McKenzie was a young electrical engineer employed by the Sydney County Council's Electricity Undertaking.
-He too was a radio enthusiast, and one of Violet's customers at the shop.
+He too was a radio enthusiast (callsign 2RJ from early 1922, but for receive only), and one of Violet's customers at the shop.
 They were married at the Church of St Philip in Auburn on New Year's Eve 1924.
 They built a house at 26 George Street, Greenwich Point complete with a wireless room in the attic.
 The house remains, but has been extensively renovated since the McKenzies lived there.

-The McKenzies had a daughter, stillborn, in 1926.
+The McKenzies had a daughter on 9 June in 1926 (stillborn).
+There is no record of any other children.
 They sometimes took in the two sons of Violet's only sibling, Walter Reginald Wallace, from Melbourne.
 According to the Sands Directory these boys, Merton Reginald Wallace and Lindsay Gordon Wallace, later operated their own radio shop in Prahran, Melbourne.